This FAQ was last modified on: Monday, September 18, 2017 09:37am

 Retirees that are still using their GT Mailbox for GT business may keep their mailbox once they retire.
-They will need to annually attest that they are still using this resource for GT business to maintain this service.
+The retiree will need to annually attest that they are still using this resource for GT business to maintain this service.

 This FAQ was last modified on: Monday, May 15, 2017 11:22am